 What is the average workers’ comp settlement amount in Michigan based on?

 The average workers’ comp settlement amount in Michigan is based upon how much the insurance company believes it must pay in future benefits.
 This includes wage loss, medical treatment, and vocational rehabilitation.
 Pain and suffering are not factors!

 A good starting point for settlement is multiplying the weekly comp rate by 52.
 This shows how much the insurance company might have to pay in annual wage loss benefits.
 Insurance companies will typically pay a settlement based upon multiples of this amount.
 Watch out for insurance companies who insist on using post-injury wage earning capacity (PIWEC) to reduce the weekly comp rate.
 This usually occurs when someone is considered only “partially disabled.”
 Our experience shows that insurance companies abuse this part of the law and unfairly reduce settlement amounts.

 We also recommend speaking with a doctor about future medical needs.
 This can be used to estimate medical costs for negotiation purposes.
 It is also important to evaluate these medical costs when establishing a Medicare Set-Aside (MSA).
 Do not attempt settlement without understanding how it can impact other potential benefits.

-Hiring a Michigan workers’ comp attorney usually results in a larger settlement amount.
+Hiring an experienced attorney usually results in a larger amount.
 Understanding legal issues and medical needs is the key to a successful negotiation.
 Attorney fees are capped at 10% of the total settlement and increase by only $1,250.00 if the claim has been disputed.

 Watch out for insurance companies who make low-ball settlement offers and want to take advantage of financial distress.
 Do not listen to friends or relatives who are ignorant about the law.
 Please call us for a free telephone consultation and let us help.